-In light of the computational docking results, which decisively favored three Mg2+ ions in the bisphosphonate coordination scheme (Figs. 3 and 4), we pursued a comprehensive reanalysis of previously deposited yGGPPS structures representing the four possible Mg2+ binding stoichiometries (Fig. 5).
-Using a set of stereochemical restraints, including bond lengths, identity of oxygen donors, and CN, we could place three Mg2+ ions in all the re-refined structures presented in this study (Table 4).
-Importantly, the overall bonding parameters were as expected based on the Cambridge Structural Database and structures with similar resolution deposited in the PDB (Zheng et al., 2008).
+In light of the computational docking results, which decisively favored three Mg2+ ions in the bisphosphonate coordination scheme (Figure 3,4), we pursued a comprehensive reanalysis of previously deposited yGGPPS structures representing the four possible Mg2+ binding stoichiometries (Figure 5).
+Using a set of stereochemical restraints, including bond lengths, identity of oxygen donors and CN, we could place three Mg2+ ions in all the re-refined structures presented here (Table 4).
+Importantly, the overall bonding parameters were as expected based on the Cambridge structural database (CSD) and structures with similar resolution deposited in the PDB (Zheng et al., 2008).
 Together, our experimental and computational findings reiterate that Mg2+ ions should be carefully placed in crystallographic structures based on the binding site geometry.

-In conclusion, using the combination of experimental and computational approaches, we have established the metal coordination network mediating bisphosphonate-GGPPS interactions.
-Our data underscore the importance of three Mg2+ ions ford drug binding and their essential role in drug screening and design.
-This work provides a structural basis

-TABLE 5 Experimental and calculated binding parameters of bisphosphonates to vGGPPS for future rational design of additional MBP-harboring drugs targeting hGGPPS.
+In conclusion, using the combination of experimental and computational approaches, we have established the metal coordination network mediating bisphosphonates-GGPPS interactions.
+Our data underscores the importance of three Mg2+ ions in drug binding and their essential role in drug screening and design.
+This work provides a structural basis for future rational design of additional MBP-harboring drugs targeting hGGPPS.